Bequest to the Nation (film): Critical reception

-Clyde Jeavons wroye inThe Monthly Film Bulletin: "James Cellan Jones, another graduate from television, directs with a pleasing eye for period and lots of respect for both author and cast, but (perhaps in his eagerness to show he is making a film, not filming a play) he seriously mishandles the climactic battle scenes, dwelling too lovingly on gory special effects and reducing Nelson's death to absurdity by a sudden switch to ponderous slow-motion. ...
+Clyde Jeavons wrote in The Monthly Film Bulletin: "James Cellan Jones, another graduate from television, directs with a pleasing eye for period and lots of respect for both author and cast, but (perhaps in his eagerness to show he is making a film, not filming a play) he seriously mishandles the climactic battle scenes, dwelling too lovingly on gory special effects and reducing Nelson's death to absurdity by a sudden switch to ponderous slow-motion. ...
 Peter Finch, while not quite suggesting the insatiable sexual athlete Rattigan intended, nevertheless brings some humanity to the part of the besotted Lord Nelson, even managing the hazardous "Kiss me, Hardy" with sufficient aplomb to minimise audience giggles.
 Any comment on Glenda Jackson's strident, anachronistic, inconsistent Lady Hamilton has been pre-empted by her own admission that 'it's the worst over-acting I've ever committed'."

 Variety wrote: "The reason younger audiences may not exact as much entertainment value as elders from the film is that the pre-Victoria morality, which constitutes the unseen hut pervading antagonistic influence in the story, is of little concern to those youthful and most frequent filmgoers.
 A national hero, separated from his wife and living openly with a known and notorious swinger, today means instant fame and immediate entree into the allegedly best circles.
 Older generation will be much better attuned to the story vibrations and environment."